moirahartigan/the-lady-goldsmith/TESTING.md

 + *Duplicate ID*

-Because there are two versions of the nav bar for mobile vs desktop, I had duplicated the samw one twice.
+Because there are two versions of the nav bar for mobile vs desktop, I had duplicated the same one twice.
 I updated the ID in the mobile top header file and made sure to update the aria-labledby attr too.

 When I re-ran the HTML, it validated.